sujit10x12/Power-Query-Challenges/README.md

  - **Changed Type** – Converted `Margin` column to number.

 📌 Outcome
-The final dataset contains:
  - **Division, Department, Supplier, Brand, Quarter, Margin**
  - Cleaned, standardized, and reshaped values
  - Ready for analysis of duty-free margins by division, department, and brand.

 ---